LinuxBeaver/LinuxBeaver/README.md

   for finding the right directory.
 Simply go back to `/home/USERNAME/snap/gimp/` and look for the correct number directory.
 Once restart Gimp and open GEGL Operation.

 ## FAQ: I UPDATED YOUR PLUGINS AND MOST PLUGINS DON'T SHOW UP ANYMORE
-If you are using Ubuntu 20.04, 22.04, Fedora 38 without Flatpak 2.10.34 and up you will **NOT** be able to use my plugins.
+If you are using Ubuntu 20.04, 22.04, Fedora 38 without Flatpak Gimp 2.10.34 and up you will **NOT** be able to use my plugins.

 ### Why do these plugins not work anymore after updating?